 “I do not ask for these only, but also for those who will believe in me through their word, that they may all be one, just as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me.
 John 17:20-21 ESV

 Think of it this way.
-If two people worlds apart are both focused on God and what he wants then these two people will be unified in God.
+If two people worlds apart are both focused on God and what He wants then these two people will be unified in God.
 The closer two people grow in relationship with the Creator the closer aligned they will be individually.
 On the other hand if two people are pursuing their own agenda then they will continue to distance themselves from each other and from God.

 Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.
 Philippians 2:3 ESV